WebStew/func-shunit/readme.md

 ### Security Vulnerabilities

-Any JavaScript dependencies your application uses are checked for any known security vulnerabilites using [RetireJS](https://retirejs.github.io/retire.js/).
+Any JavaScript dependencies your application uses are checked known security vulnerabilites in their current version using [RetireJS](https://retirejs.github.io/retire.js/).

 **Generate**